commerce-docs/magento-openapi-transformer/README.md

 The transformation process ensures that the generated schemas are optimized for documentation generation while maintaining full API compatibility.

+### Examples

+To check examples of the different stages of transformation, see the following files:

+- [examples/paas-original-static.html](examples/paas-original-static.html) - representation of the original schema in static HTML.
+- [examples/paas-transformed-static.html](examples/paas-transformed-static.html) - representation after optimization for Redoc.
+- [examples/paas-edited-static.html](examples/paas-edited-static.html) - representation after metadata updates.

 ## Running tests

 This project uses [Jest][] for tests.